PurpleKingdomGames/ultraviolet/README.md

 Other comments:

 - Although Ultraviolet is based on GLSL 300, I've kept `texture2D` and `textureCube` from WebGL 1.0 for clarity, and these are rewritten to `texture` for WebGL 2.0.
-- Preprocessor directives largely don't exist, but `#define` supported for special cases where you need to define a global value based on a non-constant value.
+- Preprocessor directives largely don't exist, but `#define` is supported for special cases where you need to define a global value based on a non-constant value.

 ## Things to know about inlining